ashish-gehani/Trimmer/docs/options.md

 Trimmer Options
 ===============

-**Trimmer** can be run by the following command
+**Trimmer** can be run by the following command:

 ```
 python ${TRIMMER_HOME}/tool/trimmer.py [manifest-file] [working-directory] [options]
 ```
-Here, the environmental variable ${TRIMMER_HOME} points to the home directory where *Trimmer* is cloned.
+Here, the environmental variable ${TRIMMER_HOME} points to the home directory where **Trimmer** is cloned.
 This variable is set automatically if **Trimmer** is built using the provided vagrant file ([bootstrap.sh](/vagrants/16.04/bootstrap.sh)).
+The _manifest_-file describes the context for specialization of a target application and the working-directory is where the intermediate and final specialized files will be stored.
+These two parameters are required for running **Trimmmer**.
+If _options_ are not explicitly provided, **Trimmer** uses the default values.
+A list of options (along with the default values) are described below.

 An example of running **Trimmer** can be found [here](/benchmarks/examples/TSE-2020/curl/Makefile) in the target _compress_.

 Optimization Level
 ------------------

 The optimization level specifies the level of optimization done by clang at the end of the **Trimmer** pipeline.
 By default, the optimization level is 3 (i.e. -O3 optimization).
-If you want to change the optimization level (0,1,2,3,s), run
+If you want to change the optimization level (0,1,2,3,s), run:

 ```
-python ${TRIMMER_HOME}/tool/trimmer.py [manifest-file] [working-directory] optLevel level (where level can be one of the options 0,1,2,3,s)
+python ${TRIMMER_HOME}/tool/trimmer.py [manifest-file] [working-directory] optLevel level
 ```
+(where _level_ can be one of the following: 0,1,2,3,s)

 Constant Propagation
 --------------------

 Constant Propagation consists of loop unrolling, file I/O specialization and string specialization.
 By default, constant propagation is ON.
-To turn it OFF, run
+To turn it OFF, run:

 ```
 python ${TRIMMER_HOME}/tool/trimmer.py [manifest-file] [working-directory] no-inter-constprop